 How Much Water Should I Add?

 Add so much water that the natural dye stuff or fabric is covered with water.
-By the way, more water won’t weaken the dye solution and make the dye paler.
+By the way, more water won’t weaken the dye solution and make the color paler.
 On the contrary, more water ensures that the fabric is dyed more evenly!
 So add enough water that the fabric is completely submerged.
-And some fabrics like silk and thick cotton fabric (like denim) need even more water to dye evenly.
+And some fabrics like silk or thick cotton fabric (like denim) need even more water to dye evenly.

 Why Don’t You Use Mordants?